 Spider veins and some varicose veins can be eliminated permanently through a simple office procedure called Sclerotherapy.
 Spider veins, or telangiectasias, are those tiny purple and red blood vessels found most commonly on the thighs or lower legs of women.
 They are hereditary and can form anywhere on the leg, from the top of the thigh to the ankle.

 Occasionally, spider veins appear on other areas of the body including the chest, back and face.
 Varicose veins are larger.
 They can appear raised with a bluish color and can become quite painful.
 Although spider veins and varicose veins carry blood, they are not necessary and can be safely removed.

 How it Works

 The sclerotherapy treatment was developed in the 1920s.
 During the procedure, a sclerosing solution is injected into the vein through a tiny needle, which generally causes very little pain.
 The solution injures the vessel lining and slowly sticks together, closing off the vessel, which then gradually disappears.
 A typical treatment may last 15 to 20 minutes and consists of multiple injections.
 Sclerotherapy may eliminate the need for more invasive surgical procedures.

 Complete correction of the treated area is not expected on the first treatment.
 In most cases, about 40 to 70% of the treated vessels will clear.
 However, new veins may appear and larger clumps often require additional treatments for optimum results.
 These treatments are usually at least two months apart.

 You may be asked to wear special support stockings to help keep pressure on the veins.
 This will reduce bruising and help keep the treated veins closed.
 Bruises around the treated areas usually disappear after the first week.
-A tan or brownish pigment may persist for 2-4 months when larger veins are involved.
+A tan or brownish pigment may persist for two to four months when larger veins are involved.
 Occasionally, small clots can develop at the injection site.
 These are not cause for concern and may be removed to allow faster healing.

 Patients are generally encouraged to resume normal activities immediately.
 We do ask that you refrain from vigorous activities for the first 24 hours.
 Walking is encouraged because it increases blood flow through the other veins